17 Habits That Can Damage Your Kidneys

 The next time you get the flu, make sure to treat it and take the complete course of antibiotics.
 One study found out untreated viral infections could harm your kidneys.12The virus could spread and damage the kidney.
 Also, not taking rest if you have the flu, cold, tonsillitis, or pharyngitis could impact your kidney function.

-12. Deficiency in Vitamins And Minerals
+12. Being Deficient In Vitamins And Minerals

 Research claims a deficiency in vitamins B6 and D increases the risk of kidney damage and stones.13 Magnesium is a very important mineral for your body.
 Without it, the body cannot get rid of excess calcium and this causes kidney stones.14